Table of Contents

 Firebase Authentication is Google’s developer-focused identity service that simplifies adding MFA to web and mobile applications.
 It supports SMS-based verification, email OTPs, and integration with TOTP authenticators, allowing developers to add strong authentication with minimal setup.

-Built directly into the Firebase platform, it integrates seamlessly with services like Firestore, Cloud Functions, and Firebase Hosting, making it an appealing option for mobile-first apps and startups.
+Built directly into the Firebase platform, it integrates with services like Firestore, Cloud Functions, and Firebase Hosting, making it an appealing option for mobile-first apps and startups.
 While Firebase MFA is straightforward to implement, customization and scalability can become challenging as user bases and security requirements grow.

 Key capabilities